Registration

 Campfire Program

-Each state delegation will be called upon to perform at least one song, skit or campfire activity to the other state delegations at Invitational campfires on Monday and Wednesday.
+Each state delegation will be called upon to perform at least one song, skit or campfire activity to the other state delegations at Invitational campfire on Wednesday.
 Team members or coaches who play an instrument are encouraged to bring their guitar, banjo, harmonica, etc. Campfires are good times at the Invitational!

 Team Pictures